 People with NPD manipulate people with these tactics:

-Hoovering: This means attempts to pull you back in the abusive relationship through emotional manipulation.
+Hoovering: This means attempts to pull you back into the abusive relationship through emotional manipulation.

 Triangulation: They involve a third party, usually their well-wisher, to reinforce their point of view and prove you wrong.